Interface IResourceHandle

 • attach

-void attach(java.lang.Object o)
+void attach(Object o)

 Attach the handle to an object.
 That means, as long as the object is held by some reference, the handle and accordingly the resource not be collected.
 This is a good way of propagating the singleton aspect of the handle and the resource implementation to its emitted objects.